The LORD is my rock, my fortress and my deliverer;

 This Passover observance is what Christians reference when speaking of “a lamb without blemish or defect” (1 Peter 1:19).

 Indeed, the Christian observance of Easter resonates back to the story of the Jews’ escape and deliverance from Egyptian bondage three thousand years ago.
-Understanding the story of Passover and rich symbolism of the seder meal gives a new richness to many of the worship traditions at churches around the world.
+Understanding the story of Passover and the rich symbolism of the seder meal gives a new richness to many of the worship traditions at churches around the world.

-This year, as my Christian friends celebrate Easter, it is good to remember the Jews’ miraculous deliverance on that first Passover and of God’s divine leadership taking them from bondage to freedom.
+This year, as my Christian friends celebrate Easter, it is good to remember the Jews’ miraculous deliverance and redemption on that first Passover and of God’s divine leadership taking them from bondage to freedom.
 Let us celebrate and praise along with David, in the words of Psalm 18, our rock, our fortress, and the horn of our salvation.